cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 of a simulated credential response message for an unregistered client if these client enumeration attacks can be mitigated through other application-specific means or are otherwise not applicable for their threat model.

-OPAQUE does not prevent the first type of attack during the registration flow.
-Servers must necessarily react differently during the registration flow between registered and unregistered clients.
-This allows an attacker to use the server's response during registration as an oracle for whether a given client identity is registered.
-Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration flow.

 Preventing the second type of attack requires the server to supply a credential_identifier value for a given client identity, consistently between